Pupler/Nutrition-Calculator/README.md

-# Nutrition-Calculator
+# 🍎 Nutrition Calculator

-A Java application that calculates daily calorie needs and macronutrient ratios for athletes based on personal metrics like age, weight, height, activity level, and fitness goals.
+A Java-based calorie calculator that helps determine your daily nutritional needs.